 Why is raw Aloe vera gel sometimes pink, or even red, in color?

-First, let’s talk about something that definitely does not cause the color difference: Bacteria.
+First, let’s talk about something that definitely does not cause the color difference: Pathogenic Bacteria.

 The most important questions to ask about raw foods are: